kunitoki/django-custard/docs/index.rst

 Admin
 -----

-Here is the process of integrating Django Custard in admin.
+Process of integrating Django Custard in admin.

 .. toctree::
    :maxdepth: 3